-“Educational Intervention” - alternative to filing a Report that may include formative feedback and opportunities for revision of coursework to address lower-level academic misconduct at the discretion of faculty and/or as directed by OAIA case managers.
+“Educational Intervention” - an alternative to filing a Report that may include formative feedback and opportunities for revision of coursework to address lower-level academic misconduct at the discretion of Faculty and/or as directed by OAIA Case Managers.

-"Evidence" – information used to determine whether a violation of University policy occurred; Evidence may take various forms, such as oral or written statements, video or audio recordings, documents, physical objects, or data.
+“Documentation”– information used to determine whether a violation of University policy occurred.
+Documentation may take various forms, such as oral or written statements, video or audio recordings, written documents, physical objects, or data.

-"Notice" – the document that specifies the allegations of Academic Misconduct and the section(s) of this Policy that is/are alleged to have been violated.
+"Notice" – the document that specifies the possible policy violations and the section(s) of this Policy that may have been violated.

 "OAIA" – the University's Office of Academic Integrity and Accountability.

-"Panel" – the two (2) University employees appointed to consider a Petition for Expungement and conduct an interview of the Student for that process.
+"Panel" – the two (2) University employees appointed to consider a request for Record Removal and conduct an interview of the Student for that process.

-"Preliminary Inquiry" – the determination of whether the allegations outlined in a Report should proceed to an Investigation, whether Interim Measures should be issued and whether the alleged misconduct potentially violates another University policy, and if so, how the process for investigation and determination of responsibility will occur.
+"Initial Inquiry" – the process to determine one or more of the following situations: 1) whether the concerns outlined in a Report should proceed to a Full Review, 2) whether Privacy and Security Measures should be issued, and/or 3) whether the apparent misconduct potentially violates another University policy.
+If the third situation applies, then the Initial Inquiry will also be used to determine how the process for review and the determination of responsibility will occur.

-"Report" – any allegation(s) of Academic Misconduct that is/are made to the University.
+"Report" – any possible policy violation(s) regarding Academic Misconduct that is/are made to the University.

 "Reporter" – the individual(s) or source of the allegations in the Report.

-"Retaliation" – intimidating, threatening, coercing, harassing, causing physical harm, or otherwise discriminating against an individual because the individual submits a Report or participates in the investigation of or decision about a Report.
+"Retaliation" – taking negative action against an individual because they submitted a Report or participated in the Full Review of or Decision about a Report.

-"Step Up Authentication" – blocking a Student's access to the online classroom(s) or other University computing resources, as defined in the University's Acceptable Use Policy, until the Student is able to verify that the Student is, in fact, the Student by providing or changing login credentials, answering security questions or other reasonable means of verifying the Student's identity.
+"Step Up Authentication" – a process for online identity verification that temporarily blocks access to the online classroom(s) or other University computing resources, as defined in the University's Acceptable Use Policy, until the Student is able to verify their identity.

-"Student" – any person who is eligible to enroll in courses, is enrolled in courses, or was previously enrolled in courses at the University and has been alleged to have committed Academic Misconduct at the University or in a University course.
+"Student" – any person who is eligible to enroll in courses, is enrolled in courses, or was previously enrolled in courses at the University and has been under review for possible Academic Misconduct at the University or in a University course.

-"Written" or "in writing" – in the form of a letter, document, email or electronic communication or transmission; To the extent that a communication is sent by the University to a Student via email, it may be sent to the Student's University-issued email address as well as preferred email as recorded in the University's systems, if any.
+"Written" or "in writing" – in the form of a letter, document, email, or electronic communication or transmission.
+If a communication is sent by the University to a Student via email, it may be sent to the Student's University-issued email address as well as any preferred email addresses recorded in the University's systems.